heartcombo/responders/README.md

 ## Verifying request formats

-`respond_with` will raise an `ActionController::UnknownFormat` if the request mime type was not configured through the class level `respond_to`, but the action will still be executed and any side effects (like creating a new record) will still occur.
+`respond_with` will raise an `ActionController::UnknownFormat` if the request MIME type was not configured through the class level `respond_to`, but the action will still be executed and any side effects (like creating a new record) will still occur.
 To raise the `UnknownFormat` exception before your action is invoked you can set the `verify_requested_format!` method as a `before_action`